Loss Of Limb

 It is common for many losses of limb individuals to experience phantom limb pain.
 This is a sensation of pain that seems to be occurring in the location where a limb has been amputated.
 Studies show that approximately 50-80% of individuals develop phantom limb pain after a limb has been amputated.
 This pain is also more common in women than men and upper limb amputations rather than lower limb.

 The amputation of a limb can have serious psychological impacts on humans.
 Many individuals who have had a loss of limb reported feeling emotions similar to that of losing a loved one.
-These emotions can be contributed to a person’s ability to cope with the loss of limp sensations, loss of function, and their perception of their own body image.
+These emotions can be contributed to a person’s ability to cope with the loss of limb sensations, loss of function and their perception of their own body image.

-In addition, these individuals may also experience many negative thoughts after their body part has been amputated, especially if it was an emergency amputation.
+In addition, these individuals may experience many negative thoughts after their body part has been amputated, especially if it was an emergency amputation.
 This is because the person did not have time to mentally prepare for the effects of the surgery.
-Thus, the person may experience emotions including:
+Thus, the person may experience emotions, including:

 - Suicidal feelings

 If you or a loved one is experiencing any of these thoughts or feelings, especially suicidal feelings, it is advised to seek the attention of a medical professional.
 A medical professional will prescribe antidepressants, counseling, and help you learn how to cope with living with an amputation.
 These signs can also help you to receive compensation for your losses due to the negligence of another individual.

 Begin today by completing the Free Case Evaluation on this page – It’s FREE.